-“We’re all well aware of how they play and we know what we have to do to cause them problems.
+“We’re all well aware of how they play and what we have to do to cause them problems.

-“For every club, games in the last quarter of the season are vital, whether fighting relegation or aiming for promotion they’re tough matches to be played with very little to separate the teams sometimes.
+“For every club, games in the final stages of the season are vital, whether fighting relegation or aiming for promotion they’re tough matches to be played with very little to separate teams sometimes.

 Morton Milestones and Significant Stats

 10 – Striker Bob McHugh is Morton’s top scorer this term with ten goals in 24 starts and six substitute appearances.